 After winning a lawsuit in 2013, Johnson was awarded underpaid royalties for his invention, netting him more than $72 million from Hasbro.
 Johnson’s work also includes contributions to NASA’s Galileo mission to Jupiter and the Cassini probe, which studied Saturn.

 Before Alexander Miles invented a system for elevator doors to open and close automatically, it was up to people—either the riders themselves or an operator—to make sure the car and shaft doors were secure.
 And guess what?
-People would forget, and accidents ensued.
+People forgot, and accidents ensued.

 Miles saw the potential for danger when riding in an elevator with his young daughter, so he devised a system wherein an elevator’s doors could open and close on their own, eliminating the hazard of human error.
 His design made it so the cage of the elevator car would trigger a mechanism that would close the door to the shaft on its own.

-And, after moving to Chicago in 1899, he founded The United Brotherhood, a life insurance company that catered to an African-American population that wasn’t always guaranteed coverage by other companies in the market.
+And, after moving to Chicago in 1899, he founded the United Brotherhood, a life insurance company that catered to the Black population, which wasn’t always guaranteed coverage by other companies in the market.

 And while that's enough of a career for any successful politician, Chisholm's most high-profile work came when she decided to be the first woman to run for president as a Democrat in 1972.